We just purchased our first home.

 I’d rather be responsible for this annual payment and hold my money in an online savings account until the end of the year.
 This way, I can benefit from keeping my money longer, and more importantly, have more control.

-I did a quick calculation using youngmoney.com’s savings calculator based on owing $6,000 in property taxes at the end of 2008, and here’s what I found:
+I did a quick calculation using youngmoney.com’s savings calculator based on owing $6,000 in property taxes at the end of the year, and here’s what I found:

 Based on monthly contributions to our savings account of $500, which would earn interest of 4.10% (compounded monthly), we would have $6,135 saved by the end of the year.